-During the past 26 years, the festival has grown steadily in size and reputation and is recognized as the nation’s premier blues festival.
-Since 1988, the festival has raised more than $9 million and 800 tons of food to benefit Oregon Food Bank.
-The 2013 festival raised a record $1.3 million to fight hunger in Oregon and Clark County, Wash.
+During the past 27 years, the festival has grown steadily in size and reputation and is recognized as the nation’s premier blues festival.
+Since 1988, the festival has raised more than $10 million and 815 tons of food to benefit Oregon Food Bank.
+The 2014 festival raised $1.1 million to fight hunger in Oregon and Clark County, Wash.

 The festival has also received numerous awards.
 In 2011, Essential Travel magazine, based in London, listed the festival as one of the Top 10 USA Festivals.
 In 2009, Outside magazine listed the festival as one of the Top 10 Outdoor Festivals.
 The festival is the winner of the prestigious Keeping the Blues Alive Award from the international Blues Foundation and the recipient of the Ovation Award from the Oregon Festivals & Events Association as Oregon’s Best Festival, Civic Celebration or Community Event.

 The 27th annual Waterfront Blues Festival once again exceeded the festival's $1 million goal by raising $1,114,004 thanks to attendees, sponsors, partners, vendors, volunteers, staff and board.
 The Oregon Potters Association raised more than $25,000 for Oregon Food Bank through sale of pottery at its Empty Bowls booth, with volunteers donating 198 hours in the booth.